FACTBOX-Soccer-List of confirmed bidders to buy Chelsea | Sports-Games

 FACTBOX-Soccer-List of confirmed bidders to buy Chelsea

-C&P Sports has worked on commercial deals with several big clubs in the last 10 years, such as Kumhos Tyres with Tottenham Hotspur, Nexen Tyre with Manchester City and Hyundai Motors with Atletico Madrid.
-AETHEL PARTNERS London-based financial firm Aethel Partners said they have put in a bid of over two billion pounds for Chelsea, adding that they will provide the club with an immediate sum of 50 million pounds to deal with any short-term financial issues.
-Aethel Partners was established in 2014.
+He would also offer short-term funding if Chelsea face a cash crunch, the report added.
+Hana Financial Group is the title sponsor of the Korean Football League and the national soccer team.

-Following is a list of confirmed bidders that have announced they will seek to buy English soccer club Chelsea after Russian team owner Roman Abramovich was hit by UK government sanctions following Russia's invasion of Ukraine.
-NICK CANDY, HANA FINANCIAL INVESTMENT COMPANY LIMITED AND C&P SPORTS LIMITED
+Following is a list of confirmed bidders who have announced bids for English soccer club Chelsea after Russian team owner Roman Abramovich was hit by UK government sanctions following Russia's invasion of Ukraine: NICK CANDY, HANA FINANCIAL INVESTMENT COMPANY LIMITED AND C&P SPORTS LIMITED

 South Korea companies Hana Financial Investment Company Limited and C&P Sports Limited have joined forces with British Property developer Nick Candy to make a bid for Chelsea.
 Candy, a lifelong Chelsea fan, has also been joined by former Blues player and manager Gianluca Vialli as he prepares his bid.